 Pause for old-fashioned refreshments at the Back In Time Pie Shoppe, located in the historic adobe corral house.
-It’s open weekends November & December, Tuesday-Sunday January-April through spring.
-The Sunrise Farmers Market sprouts up Sundays (free park admission) November through April.
+It’s open Tuesday-Sunday from November to April, call Eva at 928.323.2034 to schedule a tea party.

 The park is operated through an intergovernmental agreement with the City of Yuma and managed by the Yuma Crossing National Heritage Area.

 YVB Visitor Information Center

 Visitor Information Center